univention/univention-corporate-server/doc/changelog/index.rst

 * Calls to several OpenLDAP tools (:command:`slaptest` etc.) fail when the :file:`cn=config` LDIF exists in the file-system.
-The package has been adjusted to explicitly specify using the configuration file instead to avoid this problem (:uv:bug:`54986`).
+The package has been adjusted to explicitly use the configuration file instead to avoid this problem (:uv:bug:`54986`).

 * The API for writing Listener modules has been simplified and the module name